BunmiOlakanmi/Exoplanet_Exploration/README.md

 4.  `Logistic_Regression.ipynb` contains the python code that builds the logistic regression model.
 5.  `SVC.ipynb` contains python code that builds SVC model.
 6.  `exoplanet_data.csv` is the csv file containing the raw data.
-7.  `RF_MODEL.sav` is the saved random forest model file, being the best model.
+7.  `RandomForest.sav` is the saved random forest model file, being the best model.